mm3509/b9122/3-assignments/assignment-3/README.md

 ## 3: search algorithm (20 points for MSFE; 50 points for MSAFA)

 This function takes a non-empty list of integers and returns a tuple with two elements, the minimum and the maximum, in that list.
 (See the template file for how to return a tuple.)
-In this exercise, you cannot use `min()` nor `max()`, nor any other similar functions.
+In this exercise, you cannot use `min()` nor `max()`, nor any other similar functions (`sorted()`, etc).

 To find the minimum (or the maximum) in a list of `n` elements, we need to make `n - 1` comparisons  (i.e., the use of the operation `<` or `>`).
 Write a slow version of the function that implements this simple idea and makes `2 (n - 1)` comparisons.